Old Franklin United Brethren Church

-Old Franklin United Brethren Church, now known as Old Franklin United Methodist Church, is a historic United Brethren church located at Fairfield Township, Franklin County, Indiana.
-It was built in 1831, and is a one-story, five bay, Federal style brick building.
+Old Franklin United Brethren Church, now known as Old Franklin Community Christian Church, is a historic United Brethren church located at Fairfield Township, Franklin County, Indiana.
+It was built in 1831, and is a one-story, five-bay, Federal style brick building.
 It has a central cross gable at the vestibule topped by a bell tower and steeple added in 1910.
 Surrounding the church on three sides is a cemetery with gravestones dating to the 1830s and 1840s.

 It was listed on the National Register of Historic Places in 1995.